AP Decision Notes: What to expect in Super Tuesday's presidential nominating contests

 TEXAS

-PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, five others.
+PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, and five others.
 244 delegates at stake.

 PRESIDENTIAL PRIMARY (R): Trump, Haley, Stuckenberg, uncommitted, Binkley, Christie, DeSantis, Hutchinson, Ramaswamy.
 150 delegates at stake.